 Sunrise yoga classes return to the Sydney Opera House’s world-famous steps this spring thanks to Principal Partner Samsung, offering Sydneysiders the opportunity to find focus for their day beneath the iconic sails.
 Back by popular demand, Samsung Powers Sunrise on the Steps yoga classes are to take place on Wednesday, Friday and Saturday, catering to beginners and yoga enthusiasts alike, under the guidance of Barefoot Yoga founder Crawf Weir.

 To start your day with a spring in your step, Pullman Quay will be opening the doors to seasoned yogis with their newly launched early morning Zen Sessions.
 A soothing combo of yoga and meditation, Zen Sessions are hosted in luxe areas of the hotel such as their renowned bar Hacienda or on the pool deck, so you can stretch out with breath-taking views of Sydney Harbour.
 Classes focus on either dynamic flow or slow yoga and are open to all levels and abilities.

 61 Macquarie St, Sydney

-MUSIC & FESTIVALS
+MUSIC & NIGHTLIFE